-3. Proposals for maximum capacity thresholds for types B, C and D power-generating modules shall be subject to approval by the relevant regulatory authority or, where applicable, the Member State.
-In forming proposals the relevant TSO shall coordinate with adjacent TSOs and DSOs and shall conduct a public consultation in accordance with Article 10.
-A proposal by the relevant TSO to change the thresholds shall not be made sooner than three years after the previous proposal.

-4. Power-generating facility owners shall assist this process and provide data as requested by the relevant TSO.
+3. Bidirectional cars and bidirectional vehicle chargers shall always be type A1 or A2, but never be considered as type B.

 5. If, as a result of modification of the thresholds, a power-generating module qualifies under a different type, the procedure laid down in Article 4(3) concerning existing power-generating modules shall apply before compliance with the requirements for the new type is required.

+6. Photovoltaic, wind, combined-heat-and-power, stationary storage, and mobile storage shall not be collected together for determination of the Type of the facility, as their generation patterns differ strongly and independently.

 Article 6

-Application to power-generating modules, pump-storage power-generating modules, combined heat and power facilities, and industrial sites
+Application to power-generating modules, pump-storage power-generating modules, battery storage, combined heat and power facilities, and industrial sites

 1. Offshore power-generating modules connected to the interconnected system shall meet the requirements for onshore power-generating modules, unless the requirements are modified for this purpose by the relevant system operator or unless the connection of power park modules is via a high voltage direct current connection or via a network whose frequency is not synchronously coupled to that of the main interconnected system (such as via a back-to-back convertor scheme).

 2. Pump-storage power-generating modules shall fulfil all the relevant requirements in both generating and pumping operation mode.
 Synchronous compensation operation of pump-storage power-generating modules shall not be limited in time by the technical design of power-generating modules.
 Pump-storage variable speed power-generating modules shall fulfil the requirements applicable to synchronous power-generating modules as well as those set out in point (b) of Article 20(2), if they qualify as type B, C or D.

+2b) Storages shall fulfil all the relevant requirements in both generation and charging operation mode.
+If technically capable units, eg. bidirectional cars or backup power units, do not wish to work in generation mode at a certain place, these units shall be considered as loads and do not need to fulfil all the requirements for generators in this code.

-3. With respect to power-generating modules embedded in the networks of industrial sites, power-generating facility owners, system operators of industrial sites and relevant system operators whose network is connected to the network of an industrial site shall have the right to agree on conditions for disconnection of such power-generating modules together with critical loads, which secure production processes, from the relevant system operator's network.
+3. With respect to power-generating modules embedded in the networks of industrial sites, which includes all types of power-generating modules, power-generating facility owners, system operators of industrial sites and relevant system operators whose network is connected to the network of an industrial site shall have the right to agree on conditions for disconnection of such power-generating modules together with critical loads, which secure production processes, from the relevant system operator's network.
 The exercise of this right shall be coordinated with the relevant TSO.

 4. Except for requirements under paragraphs 2 and 4 of Article 13 or where otherwise stated in the national framework, requirements of this Regulation relating to the capability to maintain constant active power output or to modulate active power output shall not apply to power-generating modules of facilities for combined heat and power production embedded in the networks of industrial sites, where all of the following criteria are met: